mundorfd/AY23-Status/Captains Log/Status AY23/2023-10-13 Status Update.md

 ## Non-Course Projects

-### Faculty Communications Manual

-New or updated this week:

 ### H5P Admin

 * Added Skye to Kate's Soil class H5P site.
 Figured out how to enable LaTex in her activities (she pointed me to the library!).